Skip to main content

 Each area offers seven instructional delivery options; customized contract training, apprenticeship-related instruction, on-site and off-site training, long or short term training, certificate programs, associate of applied science degrees, and credit and noncredit courses.

-Dean Roberts' office is located in room GU 210 in the Gudelsky Institute for Technical Education on the Rockville campus.
-His office phone is 240-567-7688.
-Dean Roberts' e-mail address is ed.roberts@montgomerycollege.edu.
+Dean Vilmar's office is located in the Technical Center (TC) Building, Room 208 on the Rockville campus.
+Her office phone is 240-567-1718 and email address is chantal.vilmar@montgomerycollege.edu.

 Degrees and Certificates